Azure/AppConfiguration/releaseNotes/MicrosoftAzureAppConfigurationAspNetCore.md

 ### [Package (NuGet)](https://www.nuget.org/packages/Microsoft.Azure.AppConfiguration.AspNetCore)

+### 5.0.0 - Feb 02, 2022
+* Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `5.0.0`.
+See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.

 ### 5.0.0-preview - December 16, 2021
 * Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `5.0.0-preview`.
 See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.